Frequently Asked Questions

 See: What does it mean to be HIV undetectable?

-CDC, HIV Risk and Prevention, Treatment as Prevention.
-July 2019.
+CDC, HIV Treatment as Prevention.
+August 2023.

 When should HIV treatment begin?